MOOI-Project-UvA/rule-editor/README.md

 ## Application Overview

 The Rule Editor is a web application for interpreting normative tasks.
 To use the editor, a task is defined and the normative text (sources) describing the task and the constraints for its execution are collected and imported into the editor.
 The editor allows users to mark components (e.g., articles, sections, or sentences) of the source as relevant or irrelevant to the task.
 Relevant sources can be annotated and used as building blocks for the interpretation.
+The editor allows to view an interpretation as a network, to get a clearer understanding of the relations between the frames in an interpretation.

 The current version of the Editor enables users to express interpretations in FLINT.
 The Editor is designed to be easily extendable for other interpretation schemes.
 It allows users to get automated recommendations, while working on their interpretation by using the [FlintFiller](https://gitlab.com/normativesystems/flintfillers/flintfiller-srl).
 This feature is experimental and available only for Dutch texts.